The Environment Agency’s role in the development and regulation of a geological disposal facility for radioactive waste.

 - provide advice to waste producers so waste packaged at sites is suitable for disposal

-- prepare applications for the permits and licence they will need
+- prepare applications for the environmental permit and nuclear site licence they will need

 In addition, the regulators have assessed RWM’s 2016 generic disposal system safety case.
 This aims to give confidence that a geological disposal facility can be implemented safely in the UK.
 It describes and assesses the safety and environmental impacts associated with geological disposal of radioactive waste.